Jamie-S2000/rock-paper-scissors/README.md

 ## Planning and Development
 - __Target Audience__
 * The target audience is anyone who wants to play a game of Rock, Paper, Scissors, Lizard, Spock.
-* It is also people are interested in how javascript can be used to make an interactive site.
+* It is also for people are interested in how javascript can be used to make an interactive site.

 - __Site Objectives__
 * To create a fun and interactive game.